p410n3/YDL-UI/README.md

 - Writes artists and Thumbnails to mp3s (when using default config parameter)
 - Deletes all files that are older than specified in the config
 - Completeley databess less
+- Responsive design to use it on your phone!

 # Installation